k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ##### Question 1: Standardization of the phone number

-To develop the functions pertaining to this course's section, you will use the following LUIs:

-*Using the CustomerLU data viewer, retrieve the LUI with the following 1123, 1125 and 1472 IDs.*
+To develop the functions pertaining to this course's section, use the CustomerLU data viewer to retrieve the LUI with the following IDs: 1123, 1125 and 1472.

     1. How many distinct lines are associated with the LUI in the Contract table?